| The following are some of the programs I can offer. The length of the

 What was life like in the colonies?
 How big is a grizzly claw or

-about space walks and sports, disasters and ancient civilizations.
+a great white shark tooth?
+Hearabout space walks and sports, disasters and ancient civilizations.

 Pictures, props, cool facts,